-International Journal of Research Culture Society (IJRCS) publishes peer-reviewed research work of various disciplines.
-This statement explains ethical behaviour of all parties involved in the act of publishing an article for journal, i.e.: the author, the Executive Managing Editor, Associate Editor, Advisor, the reviewer and the publisher.
+International Journal of Research Culture Society (IJRCS) publishes peer-reviewed journals on various disciplines.
+This statement explains ethical behaviour of all parties involved in the act of publishing an article for journal, i.e.: the author, the Managing Editor, Associate Editor, Advisor, the reviewer and the publisher.
 This statement is based on internationally accepted Best Practice Guidelines for Journal Editors.

 DUTIES OF EDITORS:

-The Executive Editor of each Journal is responsible for deciding which of the articles submitted to the journal should be published.
+The editor should be responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editor may be guided by the policies of the journal’s editorial board and subjected to such legal requirements regarding libel, copyright infringement and plagiarism.
-The Executive Editor may confer with other editors or reviewers in making this decision.
+The editor may be guided by the policies of the journal’s editorial board and constrained by such legal requirements, copyright infringement and plagiarism.
+The editor may confer with other editors or reviewers in making this decision.

-The Executive Managing Editor, Associate Editors and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.
+Editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.
 Editors will ensure that material submitted remains confidential while under review.

 DUTIES OF REVIEWERS: